agude/agude.github.io/_drafts/2023-04-10-good_uses_for_large_language_mo_models.md

 ## What Are They Good For?

-In math, there are a types of problems where finding a solution is difficult or impossible, but verifying a solution is easy.
+In math, there are a types of problems where finding a solution is difficult or impossible, but confirming a solution is easy.
 A common strategy to solve these problems is to guess the solution's form and then verify it, such as for an integral where the solution can be verified by taking its derivative.